-Sloping and Benching
+Sloping

-If a contractor relies on sloping the sides of the excavation or trench to protect its employees from caveins, the contractor is provided one option in 29 CFR 1926.652.

-However, under no circumstance can any of the four options allow for a slope of the excavation to exceed 34° from the horizontal direction.
+If a contractor relies on sloping the sides of the excavation or trench to protect its employees from caveins, the contractor must follow the provisions 29 CFR 1926.652.
+If the excavation or trench is less than five deep, the designated competent person must decide if it is safe to enter.
+If the competent person decides it is unsafe, the trench or excavation must be sloped or supported to meet Type C soil conditions.
+However, once it exceeds five feet in depth, it must be considered Type C soil and excavated to 34° from the horizontal direction or to a ratio of 1.5 horizontal to 1 vertical.
 If registered professional engineers are used to design the slope of any excavation, they must be instructed that the design must meet Type C soil conditions, even though actual soil conditions are better than Type C.

-• Option 1 - If the soil is Type C soil, the sides of the excavation must be sloped to an angle equal to 34 degrees from horizontal (1.5 horizontal: 1 vertical).